Don't lose your savings to taxes. Invest in ELSS today.

 For NRIs, a passport and proof of an overseas address are mandatory documents for KYC compliance.

 You will submit your documents to a KYC registration agency (KRA) such as CAMS, Karvy etc. In-person verification/document attestation can be accomplished by visiting an AMC branch.
-For NRIs, this can also be accomplished through distributors or authorized officials of overseas branches of scheduled commercial banks registered in India, a notary public, a court magistrate, a judge, or the Indian Embassy/ Consulate General in the country in which the client resides.
+For NRIs, this can also be accomplished through distributors or authorised officials of overseas branches of scheduled commercial banks registered in India, a notary public, a court magistrate, a judge, or the Indian Embassy/ Consulate General in the country in which the client resides.

 You must go through the KYC process only once; that is, if you plan to invest in a number of schemes across different mutual funds, you don’t need to complete the KYC process for every investment.